Lokta paper: Social responsibility and environmental sustainability

-The Daphne shrub, a subspecies of laurel, grows wildly and covers more than million hectares of forest land in 55 districts of Nepal, of which 25 districts have an abundant supply.
-Like the laurel plants (laurus nobilis) of Turkey and Syria, the Daphne shrub is one of the world's few underutilized species.
+Daphne shrubs are widespread at middle elevations across Nepal, covering more than million hectares of forest land spread across 55 districts; of these, 25 districts have an abundant supply.
+Like true laurel plants (Laurus nobilis) of Turkey and Syria, the Daphne shrub is one of the world's few underutilized species.

-Lokta is a non–wood forest product (NWFP) harvested from protected areas (national parks, reserves, conservation areas) and is an important reservoir of biological resources maintained under in situ condition in the unique and diverse Himalayan ecosystems.
+Lokta is a non-wood forest product (NWFP) harvested from protected areas (national parks, reserves, conservation areas) and is an important reservoir of biological resources maintained under in situ condition in the unique and diverse Himalayan ecosystems.
 When harvested, the lokta bush automatically regenerates to a fully grown 4–5 meter plant with in 5–7 years.

 Women's involvement: The poor rural women of Nepal have traditionally been the principal forest users.
 Current economic conditions have reinforced the local employment of women, as many men are leaving the rural villages in search of employment.

 The Cottage Industry Department of Nepal reports 377 registered handmade paper production industries, out of approximately 600 units operating in the country.
 Of these,175 manufacture about 30,000 metric tons of paper products each year.
 Yet, despite this major increase in handmade paper production in recent years, large scale lokta resources remain untapped.
 Handmade lokta–based craft paper products continue to offer considerable economic sustainability for poor rural Nepalese women due to their high–quality niche market potential.